rbt-lang/rbt-proto/doc/introduction.rst

 .. slide:: Combinators
    :level: 2

-   A *combinator* is an expression without free variables.
+   **Definition:** *Combinator* is an expression with no free variables.

-   This design technique is used for making compositional domain specific languages, such as parser construction.
-   You could think of it as specifying a generic processing interface so developers can define components which users could then combine into customized data flows.
+   **In a broad sense:** a design technique for implementing compositional domain-specific languages.

+   A combinatorial DSL must define:

+   * *primitives* or atomic combinators.
+   * *composites* constructed from other combinators.

+   Well-known examples:

+   * Parsing combinators (building parsers out of smaller parsers).
+   * Reactive graphics (constructing objects and behavior compositionally).

-   We apply this technique to querying databases, and call it *data circuits*.
+   We apply this technique to *querying a database*.

-.. slide:: Combinators are Composible and Extensible
+.. slide:: Database queries as combinators.
-   :level: 2
+   :level: 3

+   A database query as a combinator with a particular input and output.

+   * **Combinators are composable.**

-   Combinator is a data processing unit with typed input and output.
-Combinators with compatible inputs and outputs could be composed to make a derivative.
+     Combinators with compatible interfaces could be composed in a variety of ways to form a composite data processing pipeline.

-   Programmers could extend the language with new kinds of combinators.

-.. slide:: Incremental Query Construction
-   :level: 2

-   Clean compositional semantics makes it friendly for both accidental programmers and professional developers alike because it provide incremental query construction.
+   * **Combinators are extensible.**

+     A combinatorial query language could be adapted to new domains by extending it with domain-specific combinators.

+   But SQL is *the* query language since 1970s.
+What combinators can give us that SQL cannot?

-.. slide:: Are we there yet?
-The SEQUEL Dream
+.. slide:: Why combinators?
-   :level: 2
+   :level: 3

-   There is an increasing need to bring the non-professional user into effective communication with a formatted data base.

-   There are some users whose interaction with a computer is so infrequent or unstructured that the user is unwilling to learn a query language.
-For these users, natural language or menu selection seem to be the most viable alternatives.
-However, there is a large class of users who, while they are not computer specialists, would be willing to learn to interact with a computer in a reasonably high-level, non-procedural query language.
-Exmples of such users are accountqants, engineers architects, and urban planners.
-This is the class of users for which SEQUEL is intended.
-For this reason, SEQUEL emphasizes simple data structures and operations.

-   Chamberlin, Donald D; Boyce, Raymond F (1974).
-   "SEQUEL: A Structured English Query Language"
+   **Combinators are composable.**

+   In other words, queries can be constructed *incrementally*.
+This lets you:

+   * Write new queries using *gradial refinement*.

+   * Read an unfamiliar query by tracing the author's thoughts step by step.

+   * Build queries *programmatically*.

+   Can we realize the dream of generations of query language designers: give the specialists direct access to their data?

 .. slide:: Functional Data Model
    :level: 2